ashwin47/Fb-badge/README.md

 > Make sure you fill 'App domains' , 'Site URL' , 'Valid OAuth redirect URIs' accordingly in the app settings.

-Note : If you are getting error during facebook login it's becauses of problems in app config.
+Note : You will get error during facebook login when facebook configration is not correct.

 # Screenshots
 ![](http://i.imgur.com/g9EDY8n.png)